 Highstar Capital is nearing a deal to acquire Veolia Environnement SA (VIE)’s U.S. waste-management business for about $1.85 billion, according to people with knowledge of the matter.

 The purchase may be announced as soon as Thursday, said one of the people, who declined to be identified because the talks are private.
-Highstar, the infrastructure-focused private equity firm once affiliated with American International Group Inc. (AIG), beat bids from buyout firm Madison Dearborn Partners LLC and Brazilian conglomerate Estre Ambiental SA, the people said.
+Highstar, the infrastructure-focused private equity firm once affiliated with American International Group Inc. (AIG:US), beat bids from buyout firm Madison Dearborn Partners LLC and Brazilian conglomerate Estre Ambiental SA, the people said.

 Veolia, the world’s biggest water company, is shedding the unit as it tries to cut debt by 20 percent to 12 billion euros ($14.7 billion) by the end of next year.
 Antoine Frerot, chairman and chief executive officer of the Paris-based company, said last month he wants to focus on “promising” countries and will pursue asset sales in the U.S. and U.K.